"(Sigh...) Why didn't you tell me about this issue sooner?!?"

 - Check in next 1 on 1: Checking in how they did since your last discussion ensures progress happens or ongoing issues get more attention.

 - Keep it top of mind: Use the Hawthorne Effect to your advantage.
-Make it clear you’re checking their work in this area and they’re more likely to improve.
+Make it clear you're checking their work in this area going forward and they're more likely to improve.

 Ongoing focus and repetition regarding their area for improvement is the best way to ensure your efforts to give great constructive feedback stick.

-Now, you’re ready for the best & worst case scenarios.
+Now, you're ready for the best & worst case scenarios - use constructive feedback to improve your team's performance.

 In most cases, if you follow this process, you'll get to the root cause of problems and see your team member improve.